Surfboard Carbon Footprints + How to Reduce Your Impact

 Polystyrene foam is, in itself, an issue.
 It’s estimated to take between 500 and one million years to fully biodegrade.

 Over time, it breaks down into microplastics that widely disperse.
-These often end up in our oceans and negatively impacting marine life.
+These often end up in our oceans and negatively impact marine life.

 Additionally, epoxy and polyester resins are highly resistant to degradation and leave behind a lasting environmental impact.